Firth, Pond & Company

 Firth and Pond reformed under the name Firth, Pond & Company.
-Publishing of sheet music made up their core business, and the company played a key role in the popularizing of works by songwriters such as Stephen Foster and Dan Emmett.
+Publishing of sheet music made up their core business, and the company played a key role in the popularizing of works by composers such as Stephen Foster and Dan Emmett.
 They preferred material from the minstrel shows to more serious fare, although the company did publish material such as Foster's non-blackface ballads and songs by Louis Moreau Gottschalk.